The Easiest Herbal First Aid Salve You Can Make Even if You Live in the City

 Plantain is one of the herbs in this easy-to-make herbal first aid salve.
 It’s useful for injuries like bee stings, mosquito bites, slivers, and infections because it increases circulation and draws the venom out of bites and stings.
 It is a first-rate wound herb.
 While it’s great to be able to identify plantain in the wild so that you can use it as needed, it’s also good practice to use plantain to make an herbal first aid salve so you can have the healing virtue of this herb year-round and in a convenient form.

-Making herbal first aid salve is a good way to tap into the healing benefits of the herbs you have growing in your own back yard.
+Making herbal first aid salve is a good way to tap into the healing benefits of the herbs you have growing in your own backyard.
 The herbs chosen for this recipe can be grown anywhere, even if you live in the city.
-You may even have some of these herbs growing wild in your neighborhood.
+You may even have some of these herbs growing wild in your neighbourhood.
 Check vacant lots, as I did.

 Healing salves are often used for skin conditions, bruising, dryness, rashes, boils, and abrasions, but they can also be used to deliver warmth and anti-inflammatory actions to the body.

 Salve making always begins with oil that’s been infused with medicinal herbs.
 You can make herb-infused oils during the growing season so that they will be ready for salve-making later in the season when you have more time.
 It is good practice to gather the herbs when they are fresh and dry them for making many different herbal preparations later in the season.